Best Currency To Use For Vietnam, Cambodia, And Laos

 Well, I am traveling in Vietnam, Cambodia, or Laos.
 I usually withdraw money from the local ATMs for what I need during my visit.
 I typically find this convenient and more accessible than carrying a lot of cash into these countries.

-Another thing you need to be aware of is that if you bring US dollars cash into any of these countries, make sure the money is clean and crisp; the US dollar cash should not be torn or have tape on them or any other issues.
+Another thing you need to be aware that if you bring US dollar cash into any of these countries, make sure the money is clean and crisp; the US dollar cash should not be torn or have tape on it or any other issues.
 Asia does not like US dollars that look like they have been heavily used or are marked up.

 Even for their local currencies, I have had shops refuse money if they felt the cash was not clean or crisp or had a small tear in them.
-The shops do not want to accept the currency because they may have difficulty turning it into the bank or using it.
+The shops do not want to accept the currency because they may have difficulty using it in the bank.

 None of these countries will accept US dollar coins.
-So do not try to pay anything in a coin because they will not accept the US dollar coins.
+So do not try to pay anything in cash because they will not accept the US dollar coins.
 Instead, they will give you a chance of $.50 or $.75 in the local currency.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.